 Announcements and Events.

-The 2016 Adopt-A-Lake Data - Supplement to the 2014 Report has been added to the Adopt-A-Lake page.
-Be sure to check it out and see how our lakes are fairing and to learn more about this program which will begin its 12th year this summer.
+The 2017-2018 Adopt-A-Lake Data - Supplement to the 2014 Report has been added to the Adopt-A-Lake page.
+Be sure to check it out and see how our lakes are fairing and to learn more about this program which will begin its eleventh full season of data collecting this summer.

 The 2017 Adopt-A-Stream report is now available.
 Learn about the sampling results gathered by local school students, volunteers, and neighboring organizations which describe turbidity, Total Suspended Solids (TSS) and nutrient concentrations (Total Nitrogen and Phosphorous) in Clearwater Basin streams.
 To learn more about this program or review past reports, visit the Adopt-A-Stream page.